PeterCaine/Trip-Advisor_Scrape/README.md

 # Trip-Advisor_Scrape
 Scraping Trip Advisor using Python and Selenium

+### warning
+Tripadvisor seems to update their code and labels meaning that the tags used to find reviews may not work after a few weeks/months

 ## Install

 - download and install selenium (https://selenium-python.readthedocs.io/installation.html or pip install selenium)